-If your child has other insurance besides WVCHIP or Medicaid, you will not qualify unless you meet one of the following exceptions:
+Children with other insurance, including Medicaid, do not qualify for WVCHIP, unless they meet one of the following exceptions:

 - Your child is covered under the insurance of a non-custodial parent; and the insurance services can only be accessible in another state, or in a geographical area in WV that is considered to be non-accessible.

 Note: You will need to submit copies of documents from your employer or insurance company to show changes in coverage or health care premium costs.

-Q. My health insurance for my kids costs over 9.5 % of my gross income.
+Q. My family's health insurance premium costs over 9.5 % of my gross income.
 I don’t want to drop their coverage unless I’m sure they can get WVCHIP.
 What should I do?

 Q. I am a divorced parent.
 My children receive medical coverage from their other parent.
 The insurance is not readily accepted in West Virginia.
 What should I do?